gagneurlab/drop/README.md

 [![Version](https://img.shields.io/github/v/release/gagneurlab/drop?include_prereleases)](https://github.com/gagneurlab/drop/releases)
 [![Version](https://readthedocs.org/projects/gagneurlab-drop/badge/?version=latest)](https://gagneurlab-drop.readthedocs.io/en/latest)

 The detection of RNA Outliers Pipeline (DROP) is an integrative workflow to detect aberrant expression, aberrant splicing, and mono-allelic expression from raw sequencing files.
-Since version 1.2.0 it also has a module to perform RNA-seq variant calling.

 The manuscript is available in [Nature Protocols](https://www.nature.com/articles/s41596-020-00462-5).
 [SharedIt link.](https://rdcu.be/cdMmF)

 <img src="drop_sticker.png" alt="drop logo" width="200" class="center"/>

+## What's new
+As of version 1.2.1 DROP has a new module that performs RNA-seq variant calling.
+The input are BAM files and the output either a single-sample or a multi-sample VCF file (option specified by the user) annotated with allele frequencies from gnomAD (if specified by the user).
+The sample annotation table does not need to be changed, but several new parameters in the config file have to be added and tuned.
+For more info, refer to the [documentation](https://gagneurlab-drop.readthedocs.io/en/latest/prepare.html#rna-variant-calling-dictionary).

+Also, the integration of external split and non-split counts to detect aberrant splicing is now possible.
+Simply specify in a new column in the sample annotation the directory containing the counts.
+For more info, refer to the [documentation](https://gagneurlab-drop.readthedocs.io/en/latest/prepare.html#external-count-examples).

 ## Quickstart
 DROP is available on [bioconda](https://anaconda.org/bioconda/drop).